CLIMBING TITLES

 COLOUR TOPOS

-All of the topos are in full colour and include the latest in grahic design techniquies.
-This allows us to illustrate many parts of a cliff that would not be seen by a photo, and enhance the parts which climbers will look for when finding a particular route.
-All difficulties are colour coded in the same advancing colours as skiing & Fontainebleau.
-All icons used are explained in international languages
+All of the photo topos are in full colour and include the latest in clean grahic design techniquies.
+The grades are clear and easy to use, plus routes are colour coded in the same advancing colours as skiing & Fontainebleau.

-JINGO WOBBLY BOOKS - COPYRIGHT: All the photographs in our books are copyrighted, along with all the text and topo drawings.
-We visit all the cliffs included in our books, and make all the topo drawings ourselves by hand.
+JINGO WOBBLY BOOKS - COPYRIGHT: All the photographs in our books are copyrighted, along with all the text and photo-topos.

 International topo guidebook